 No instructions, just trying to do their best with love.

 What folks don’t tell you when you start on this incredible rollercoaster ride called parenting, it is one of the hardest jobs out there!
 With no set instructions!

 Oh sure there are plenty of parenting books, I think I’ve read them all, well all related to raising sons and how to be a good parent.
 But what they do not to tell you is what to do when all those books fail, when all those suggestions don’t produce the results you were hoping for?

-I once asked a dear friend whose children are now adults which phase of parenting was the most challenging and he said when they are adults!
+I once asked a dear friend whose children are now adults which phase of parenting was the most challenging, and he said when they are adults!
 Wait!
 What?!
-I thought when they became adults we were done with our worries and sleepless nights and crying out to God…well, it turns out it's when you do that the most.
+I thought when they became adults, we were done with our worries and sleepless nights and crying out to God…well, it turns out it’s when you do that the most.
 He went on to say, they are adults, you have no influence or control over their lives.
-You advise if they ask and you can only hope they see the train that's coming towards them on the tracks…you hate to see them fail.
+You advise if they ask and you can only hope they see the train that’s coming towards them on the tracks.

 There are still no instructions!